sergiogtorres/stereo_visual_odometry/notes.md

 The baseline is extracted from the projection matrices.
+Assuming no rotation, only relative translation between cameras:

 ```math
   P =